edgio-docs/edgio-docs/src/guides/v7/performance/cdn_as_code/route_criteria.md

 });
 ```

 This will match `/some-path`, `/Some-Path`, and other variations in between that are case-insensitive.
-However, using `exact` will use strict comparison in matching the request path.
+However, using the `exact` function will use strict comparison in matching the request path.
 The following example shows how to import the `exact` function and use it to match requests to `/some-path`:

 ```js
 import {Router, exact} from '{{ PACKAGE_NAME }}/core';